jamesaustinmiley/Ticket-Lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle Examples</h1>
 This tutorial outlines the lifecycle of a ticket, from becoming aware of whatever issue the ticket is created to resolve to the resolution of the issue, within the open-source help desk ticketing system osTicket.
-Two tickets will be shown to illustrate the ticket lifecycle.
+Three tickets will be shown to illustrate the ticket lifecycle.
 OsTicket is used to manage both internal and external requests via e-mail, phone, or the company website.
 These requests are then converted into tickets that can be tracked and completed. <br />

 <h2>Environments and Technologies Used</h2>